Matchgirls' strike: Bryant & May

 The workers were paid different rates for completing a ten-hour day, depending on the type of work undertaken.
-The frame-fillers were paid 1 shilling per 100 frames completed; the cutters received 23/4 d for three gross of boxes, and the packers got 1s 9d per 100 boxes wrapped up.
+The frame-fillers were paid 1 shilling (s) per 100 frames completed; the cutters received 23/4 d for three gross of boxes, and the packers got 1s 9d per 100 boxes wrapped up.
 Those under 14 years-of-age received a weekly wage of about 4 s.
 Most workers were lucky if they took the full amounts home, as a series of fines were levied by the foremen, with the money deducted directly from wages.
-The fines included 3 d for having an untidy workbench, talking or having dirty feet—many of the workers were bare-footed as shoes were too expensive; 5 d was deducted for being late; and a shilling for having a burnt match on the workbench.
+The fines included 3 d for having dirty feet—many of the workers were bare-footed as shoes were too expensive—or having an untidy workbench or talking; 5 d was deducted for being late; and a shilling for having a burnt match on the workbench.
 The women and girls involved in boxing up the matches had to pay the boys who brought them the frames from the drying ovens and had to supply their own glue and brushes.
 One girl who dropped a tray of matches was fined 6 d.

 Bryant & May were aware of phossy jaw.
 If a worker complained of having toothache, they were told to have the teeth removed immediately or be sacked.

 Political activism

 The matchmakers had been involved in organised political action in the 1870s and 1880s.
-An attempt to introduce a tax on matches in April 1871 was strongly opposed by the matchmakers and was criticised in the national press.
-The day after a mass-meeting at Victoria Park, London, up to 10,000 matchmakers— mostly girls and women between the ages of thirteen and twenty—marched to the Houses of Parliament to present a petition.
-They were harassed by police on the way, who unsuccessfully tried to block their passage.
+An attempt to introduce a tax on matches in April 1871 was strongly opposed by the match makers and was criticised in the national press.
+The day after a mass-meeting at Victoria Park, London, up to 10,000 match makers— mostly girls and women between the ages of thirteen and twenty—marched to the Houses of Parliament to present a petition.
+They were harassed by police on the way, who unsuccessfully tried to block their way.
 The Manchester Guardian described that "policemen, strong in their sense of officialism, and bullying in their strength, approached the verge of brutality".
 Queen Victoria wrote to the prime minister, William Gladstone, to protest about the tax and the day following the march, the proposed tax was withdrawn.

-The matchmakers went on strike in 1881, 1885, and 1886 over low wages and the punitive fine structure.
+The matchmakers went on strike in 1881, 1885 and 1886 over low wages and the punitive fine structure.
 The actions were all unsuccessful.
-The historian Lowell Satre considers that the matchmakers were more concerned over pay and the fines than they were about safety.
+The historian Lowell Satre considers that the match makers were more concerned over pay and the fines than they were about safety.